hj6-sanger/ascatPCA/README.md

 # ascatPCA

 Welcome to this site for ascatPCA.
-This site will serve as a source code repository for ascatPCA.
+This site will serve as a source code repository for making inputs (i.e., denoised logR) for ascatNGS.

 ascatPCA requires a panel of normal dataset for denoising copy number variation profiles using Princinpal Component Analysis.